-Government majors with an interest in studying abroad are encouraged to consult the Global Education Office (GEO) of the Reves Center for International Studies.
-The staff at the Reves Center guide students throughout the process -- from program selection through transfer credits.
+Government majors interested in studying abroad are encouraged to consult the Global Education Office (GEO) of the Reves Center for International Studies.
+The staff at the Reves Center guide students throughout the process — from program selection through transfer credits.

-Is credit possible for internship courses abroad or at at another U.S. university?
+Is credit possible for internship courses abroad or at another U.S. university?

 Upon returning to W&M, students may seek to have that credit converted to Government 498, Internship (which counts toward the 120 graduation credits and the major): doing so requires submitting all academic work completed/submitted as part of the internship course, along with a copy of W&M’s Permission to Take Courses Elsewhere Form (PDF) (available at the Registrar’s office), to the Department, which will evaluate it based on the criteria for Govt.
 498 credit above.

-No more than 6 total credits in Government 498, Internship and Government 494, Independent Study (including those transferred in) combined may be counted toward a major in Government; credit beyond 6 may count to the 120 needed for graduation.
+No more than six (6) total credits in Government 498, Internship and Government 494, Independent Study (including those transferred in) combined may be counted toward a major in Government; credit beyond six (6) may count to the 120 needed for graduation.

-Is credit possible for independent studies abroad or at at another U.S. university?
+Is credit possible for independent studies abroad or at another U.S. university?

 Yes.
 Please follow the guidelines for undertaking a Government independent study course here.
 Like one would do for independent study at William & Mary, students need to submit a mini-syllabus outlining the learning objectives, readings, assignments, and meeting times with the professor advising them.